Securing Time Integrity in Energy IoT Against Clock Drift and Y2K38 Failures: Experimental Findings

 \subsection{Component Contribution Analysis}

-To quantify the contribution of individual architectural components, we perform a component contribution analysis by selectively disabling key elements of STGAT.
+To quantify the contribution of individual architectural components, we conduct a component-contribution analysis by selectively disabling key elements of STGAT.
 Table~\ref{tab:ablation} reports the resulting changes in detection performance and response latency.

 The findings indicate that each component contributes to both detection accuracy and responsiveness.
 Removing curvature regularization reduces sensitivity to overflow-induced discontinuities, resulting in a lower F1 Score and increased detection delay.
 Excluding graph attention substantially increases detection latency, reflecting the loss of spatial propagation of temporal inconsistencies across devices.
 Similarly, removing drift-aware temporal embeddings degrades overall performance, underscoring their role in capturing clock deformation dynamics.